 If you want to know more about our electric range, wonder what owning an electric car is like, or run a business and are curious to find out if your fleet can run on electric, you’ve come to the right place.
 Find answers to some of the most common questions we’re asked about electric cars.

 Whether you own a private car or operate a fleet, now could be the right time to switch to a hybrid or electric ultra-low emissions vehicle from a traditional diesel or petrol car.
-Answer some quick questions using our EV-4-ME? advisor tool below to discover whether you should get an electric car, or what the most appropriate fuel type is for you or your fleet.
+Visit our e-mobility tools to see how going electric could benefit you.

 According to the latest WLTP figures, up to 340 miles (550 km), and performance is improving all the time.
 It’s commonly thought that electric cars can’t travel that far, but it’s a misconception that is fast disappearing with the latest generation of electric vehicles.
 Like petrol and diesel cars, range is influenced by a variety of factors, including driving conditions, weather, load, tyres and aerodynamics.